PR & Partnerships, SEO

 • Partners Section: Do they have a page listing their partners?
 Can your business be added?

-• Useful Links / Resources: Do their site host a useful links section?
+• Useful Links / Resources: Does their site host a useful links section?

 • Fresh Content Section: Do they have a blog section where you can provide useful content or be featured in one of their blogs?